yAOwzers/tp/docs/DeveloperGuide.md

 - If the application is in the Notebook mode, `InputParser#getCommandFromInput` constructs the `FindCommandNotebookMode` class.

-*Aspect: How much navigability the Select function should have*
-- **Alternative 1 (current choice):** The user must always select the notebook title if he wants to choose a section or page within it.
-    - Pros: It is easy to catch exceptions when the notebook/section does not exist.
-This also ensures that even if there are 2 sections in 2 different notebooks with the same name, the user can select the correct section.
-    - Cons: The format for the command is longer.
-- **Alternative 2**: The user can select a notebook/section/page wherever he wants.
-    - Pros: The command the user has to type is much shorter.
-    - Cons: If the user has notebooks/sections with the same name, he cannot be sure that the item he wants will be selected correctly.

 **Command Execution**
 Method `FindCommandNotebookMode#execute()` does the following:<br>
 a.
 Constructs `CliMessages` class, which prints any outputs to the user<br>